UK Inflation Rises Unexpectedly In June

 Month-on-month, output prices advanced 0.3 percent, reversing a 0.2 percent drop in May.
 Economists had forecast a monthly growth of 0.2 percent.
 This was the first time the monthly rate has been positive since January 2020 and the highest since July 2019.

 Input prices fell by 6.4 percent on year in June compared to a 9.4 percent drop in May.
+This was the fifth consecutive fall in prices.
 Economists had forecast a 6.5 percent fall.

 On a monthly basis, input prices were up 2.4 percent in June, faster than the 0.9 percent rise logged in May but slower than the 3 percent rise economists' had forecast.